 The Panel does not receive funds from the exchequer and finances all its activities through charges on the listed companies which it regulates, by levies on trading in such listed companies and transaction fees.
+This funding together with prudent management of costs has enabled the Panel to defray the expenses incurred by it in performing its functions through recent periods of low M&A activity.

-The surplus for the financial year ended 30 June 2023 was €225,287, an increase of 70% compared to the previous year.
+The surplus for the financial year ended 30 June 2024 was €147,199, compared to €225,287 in the previous year.

-Operating income increased by approximately 2% to €1,276,450 due to an increase in relevant company annual charges and contract note levies offsetting a reduction in transaction fees arising from a lower volume of M&A activity throughout the year.
-Operating expenses were €1,086,201, a reduction of 2.6% compared to the previous year.
+Operating income increased by approximately 1% to \notin 1,286,127 due to an increase in relevant company annual charges offsetting a reduction in contract note levies and transaction fees.
+Operating expenses were \notin 1,156,998, an increase of 6.5% compared to the previous year.

-Cash and investments as at 30 June 2023 were €5,188,246 and the Contingency reserve, which was established by the company for the purpose of creating and maintaining adequate resources to meet any unforeseen increase in legal and operating expenditure, has been increased to €3.6 million.
+Cash and investments as at 30 June 2024 were $\notin 5,291,196$ compared to $\notin 5,188,246$ as at 30 June 2023.
+The Contingency reserve, which was established by the Panel for the purpose of creating and maintaining adequate resources to meet any unforeseen increase in legal and operating expenditure, has been increased to $\notin 4.1$ million.

-John Frain

-Director General
+John Frain Director General